iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ## 2.1 Asking specific questions to receive specific answers

-The main functionality of ChatGPT is for the user to be able to input a specific query and receive the relevant output. iOS does its own local tasks first (see Appendix 2).
+The main functionality of ChatGPT is for the user to be able to input a specific query and receive the relevant output. iOS does its local tasks first (see Appendix 2).
 The AI engine utilises its dataset in combination with its pre-training to identify patterns in the user's prompt [@semrush2022].
 After communication with the OpenAI servers, a response is generated and returned to the user.
 For ChatGPT's iOS application, haptic feedback is given to indicate when a response has completely been delivered.
 The screen rendering of the response is done slowly – suitable for human reading speeds (see Appendix 2).

-## 2.2 Creating multiple chats, searching for particular chats and searching for specific words or phrases
+## 2.2 Creating multiple chats, searching for particular chats, and searching for specific words or phrases

-ChatGPT's technology is such that it is able to use the previous prompts within a chat to form a context.
+ChatGPT's technology is such that it can use the previous prompts within a chat to form a context.
 A user may decide that they want a completely new context.
-When the user swipes left (see Appendix 3), they are able to see pre-existing chats.
+When the user swipes left (see Appendix 3), they can see pre-existing chats.
 If the user wants to search for specific words or phrases (see Appendix 4) the app returns all relevant results.
-When a search result is clicked, the interface then directs the user to very beginning of that specific chat.
+When a search result is clicked, the interface then directs the user to the very beginning of that specific chat.

 ## 2.3 Automating digital tasks

 A niche usage scenario, but is likely to occur for advanced users.
 Scenarios may include smart home automation to automatic email management, but the process remains fairly similar; just adaption to the specific workflow.
-This starts with user's query, such as: "How can I generate a daily email report with Google Analytics?"
+This starts with the user's query, such as: "How can I generate a daily email report with Google Analytics?"

 ChatGPT will present information on how the user can use tools such as Zapier to connect Google Analytics and Gmail.
-Using Zapier as an example, the user then configure their own workflow on the dashboard (see Appendix 5).
-If in the case the user does decide to adopt a more complex workflow automation, they can then request ChatGPT for further directions.
+Using Zapier as an example, the user then configure their workflow on the dashboard (see Appendix 5).
+If in the case the user does decide to adopt more complex workflow automation, they can then request ChatGPT for further directions.
 The involvement of ChatGPT abstracts what would be a complex task into simple steps.

 # 3 Threat scenarios